Top 5 Ways a Business can overcome economic uncertainty!

 3. Reduce and Control Expenses

-You must start by reviewing all your potential expenses in the next 12-18 months and think about ways in which you can reduce your operating costs.
-You will be better served if you can separate fixed from variable costs and start tackling the former.
+As part of your recession planning for startups, you must start by reviewing all your potential expenses over the next 12-18 months and look for ways to reduce operating costs.
+To execute effective profit protection strategies, you will be better served if you can separate fixed from variable costs and begin by tackling the fixed costs first.

 pay close attention to fixed costs